The Strangler: Casting

-Reception
+Release

+The Strangler premiered in Boston on April 8, 1964, before opening in San Francisco on May 1, 1964.

+Critical response

-The Time Out Film Guide describes the film as a "compelling tawdry exploiter", acknowledging its star's contributions.
+The Time Out Film Guide describes the film as a "compelling tawdry exploiter", acknowledging its stars' contributions.
 Likewise, David Sindelar of movie website Fantastic Movie Musings & Ramblings cites Buono as one of the film's strengths, though criticizing the script's focus on the more logically motivated murders.

 Among contemporaneous reviews, Variety commended both Buono's performance and Topper's "dramatically skillful direction" while The New York Times film critic Eugene Archer seemed unimpressed.

-Home video
+Home media

 The Strangler was released on manufactured-on-demand (MOD) DVD by the Warner Archive Collection on November 10, 2015.
+Scream Factory released the film for the first time on Blu-ray on June 6, 2023.